jupyterhub/jupyterhub-idle-culler/README.md

   `/etc/jupyter` or `/usr/local/etc/jupyter` rather than where JupyterHub is running.

-Finally, note that a Jupyter Notebook server can shut itself down without without intervention by jupyterhub-idle-culler if `NotebookApp.shutdown_no_activity_timeout` is configured.
+Finally, note that a Jupyter Notebook server can shut itself down without intervention by jupyterhub-idle-culler if `NotebookApp.shutdown_no_activity_timeout` is configured.

 ### Caveats